 - North Cheshire Way - Starting at Hooton Station, near Ellesmere Port, follow the North Cheshire Way through Frodsham, Northwich, Knutsford and Wilmslow to the finish point at Disley

-- Holmes Chapel - This Cheshire based village has some nice local riverside trails and a local country park to visit.
+- Holmes Chapel - This Cheshire based village has some nice riverside trails and a local country park to visit.

 - Crewe and Nantwich Circular Walk - This circular walk takes you through the countryside and villages surrounding Crewe and Nantwich.